FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-Increased incidence of pheochromocytoma is not associated with ataxia-telangiectasia.
+This is associated with a defect of the ATM gene, located on chromosome 11.
+The specific locus is 11q22-23.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4